pregnant woman in bed

 Episiotomy: what is it?

-An episiotomy is an incision on the perineum to prevent severe tearing during delivery.
-It is performed in the final stage of labor right before the birth.
-The incision is made with scissors or a scalpel under local anaesthetic, unless one already has a functioning epidural, and is sutured after delivery.
-Episiotomy cuts are made in the perineum, which is the area between the vaginal opening and anus.
+An episiotomy is an incision on the perineum to make the vaginal opening larger.
+It is performed in the final stage of labor when the baby is crowning.
+The incision is made with scissors or a scalpel under local anesthetic (unless the laboring parent already has a functioning epidural) and is sutured after the baby’s birth.
+Episiotomy cuts are made in the perineum, which is the tissue and muscle between the vaginal opening and anus.

 Types of episiotomies